 For “cropped for Kevin tuition.jpg”

-Student fees are going to be used in-part to cover the costs of a new parking ramp and Student Center.
+Student fees are going to be used in part to cover the costs of a new parking ramp and Student Center.

 Photo credit: Kevin Miller

 For “Kevin tuition 2”

 The City of St. Paul would not have allowed Metro to build its Science Education center (pictured above) without also building a parking ramp, according to Student Senate Vice President Brian Wermerskirchen.